What would you say if I told you that millionaires weren’t only rich because they had high salaries?

 You might have set yourself some goals in relation to work, or to fitness, but have you set any financial goals?
 Setting realistic savings goals is the perfect way to stop dreaming about improving your finances, and actually do so.

 Knowing what you want to do with your money, can hugely increase your chances of hitting finance-related goals.
 So spend some time thinking about what you want most.
-Goals could include starting an emergency fund, saving a set amount of money in 6 months, or even to become debt-free.
+Goals could include starting an emergency fund, saving a set amount of money in 6 months, or even becoming debt-free.

-If you’re reading this thinking that you currently don’t have any of these habits, the good news is that habits can be changed!
-Which means, there’s nothing stopping you from becoming a millionaire! 😉
+If you’re reading this thinking that you currently don’t have any of these millionaire money habits, the good news is that habits can be changed!
+This means, there’s nothing stopping you from becoming a millionaire! 😉